 Types of Fostering

-In becoming a foster carer, you will become aware of the special needs of the children and young people waiting for placement and over time, you may become specialised in certain different types of fostering placement.
-Children with disabilities and behavioural difficulties may need homes with specialist skills.
-Other registered carers may need short-term respite breaks.
-Children being transitioned from short-term care to permanent families may need an intermediary foster home.
-Some carers take in babies, other have a great deal of experience with disabled children.
+When becoming a foster carer, you will become accustomed to the special needs of the children and young people waiting for a placement.
+Over time, you may then become specialised in certain different types of fostering placement.
+For example, children with disabilities and behavioural difficulties may need homes with specialist skills, whereas other registered carers may need short-term respite breaks.
+Children being transitioned from short-term care to permanent families may need an intermediary foster home, and some carers take in babies while others have a great deal of experience with disabled children.

 Even if you are specialised in a type of fostering, it’s not guaranteed that you will always be called on for that specific type of foster care.
-One type of care may develop into another type.
-Short-term care often begins as emergency fostering when a sudden trauma in families results in children needing immediate placement and time is of the essence.
+One type of foster care may develop into another type.
+For example, short-term foster care often begins as emergency fostering when a sudden trauma in families results in children needing immediate placement and time is of the essence.

-The types of care can be broken down into the following list.
+The types of foster care placements can be broken down into the following list:

 Short-term placements, also known as temporary foster placements, provide a temporary home for a child or young person.
 This could be until they return to their birth family or leave care or move on to long-term fostering or adoption.
 Short-term fostering often begins as emergency fostering – from when a sudden trauma or event in families results in children needing immediate placement.

-Remand is an alternative to police custody.
+Remand fostering is an alternative to police custody.
 It is a specialised type of fostering and it aims to get young people out of a police environment where they are given the space to think differently.
 This is where foster carers work with youth offending teams and accompany a young person back and forth from court.
 Usually, it’s not a long-term measure – and can be arranged at very short notice.

 Therapeutic fostering is a type of fostering which requires special training and education in looking after children with complex needs.
 Therapeutic foster carers then become part of a specialist therapy team.
 These placements can be long-term or short-term.
-Carers have more training and a more comprehensive tool set to deal with more challenging behaviours.
+Carers have more training and a more comprehensive toolset to deal with more challenging behaviours.